faizanr27/Blogr-landing-page/README.md

 - Modern UI: Utilizes a clean and minimalist design.
 - Built with React: Ensures a dynamic and flexible UI with component-based architecture.
 - Vite for Development: Fast development and build tool for optimized React applications.
-- Custom CSS: Styles crafted with standard CSS and media queries.
+- Custom CSS: Styles crafted with standard CSS and media queries

 ## Technologies Used